mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 # A practical operating pattern

-For a Runtime 2.0 liquid-clustered table, I would split the life-cycle based on development and ongoing maintenance:
+For a Runtime 2.0 liquid-clustered table, I would split the life cycle based on development and ongoing maintenance:

 Development:
-1. Use `SHALLOW CLONE` to fork a table for perf testing
+1. Use `SHALLOW CLONE` to fork a table for perf testing.
 1. Use `ALTER TABLE` to apply clustering based on common query filters.
 1. Manually run `OPTIMIZE` to apply the clustering.
 1. Run A/B performance testing to confirm the impact on common queries that filter on the clustering keys.
-1. Optional - use the clustering quality method to evaluate the file skipping potential from various candidate clustering strategies.
+1. Optional: use the clustering quality method to evaluate the file-skipping potential from various candidate clustering strategies.

 Production:
 1. Enable Liquid Clustering strategy.
-1. Run `OPTIMIZE` on a schedule or preferrable enable Auto Compaction.
+1. Run `OPTIMIZE` on a schedule, or preferably enable Auto Compaction.
-1. Let incremental selection and auto reclustering handle routine maintenance.
+1. Let incremental selection and Auto Reclustering handle routine maintenance.
 1. Use `OPTIMIZE FULL` after a key change.

 The opinionated takeaway is simple: **do not schedule full reclustering because it feels safer**.
 Runtime 2.0 is designed to tolerate small imperfections in exchange for dramatically lower write cost.
 Optimize the change, measure the layout, and reserve full rewrites for situations that actually require them.